humank/ddd-practitioners-ref/README.md

 ## Using DynamoDB as the Write Model/ Read Model persistent Repository

 Once capture Model with Domain Experts, you can design Write Model first, and create Query usage Read Model.

+## TODO
+* Using AWS SDK for Java v2 to have better performance
+* Put on X-ray inspection diagram
+* Try to use Dagger2 as the DI framework to have better cold start time